From minimum word length to headings and images, here we took a look at how to construct the perfect webpage to hook visitors and court hits.

-While this figure is not set in stone, 300 – 400 words would be this author's advisable amount in terms of setting a minimum word count for pages.
-The likes of Google and Yoast (an SEO tool) are known to favour pages with a 300-word count minimum.
+While this figure is not set in stone, 300 – 400 words would be this author’s advisable amount in terms of setting a minimum word count for pages.
+The likes of Google and Yoast (an SEO tool) are known to favor pages with a 300-word count minimum.
 Keep this in mind but also remember that every webpage and website is different.
 You may need to use less or more words to achieve your desired aesthetic results or to appeal to your target audience(s).

-Clear and discernible headings really help with the flow and navigation of webpages.
+Clear and discernible headings really help with the flow and navigation of web pages.
 This is because readers can scan through the page and use headings as pitstops to find the text applicable to their needs.
 Headings are usually either the normal paragraph font placed in bold (like in this blog), or they are a font set in a bigger size than the paragraph text to be more noticeable.

-Forget commas and semi-colons; images are the best form of punctuation for webpages.
+Forget commas and semi-colons; images are the best form of punctuation for web pages.
 Not only do they act as a visual break from an otherwise text-filled page, but they can also add to a webpage by conveying information on the image (after all, a picture says a thousand words).

 While this blog may have shown you how to write the perfect webpage, the experts at Ireland Website Design will create for you the perfect website.
 Get in touch with us to have a modern and responsive website built to drive sales to your business.